 A developmental disability is one that prohibits or interferes with normal developmental functioning or growth.
-Developmental disabilities are attributable to intellectual disability (formerly known as mental retardation), cerebral palsy, epilepsy, autism, or disabling conditions found to be closely related to intellectual disability or to require treatment similar to that required for individuals with intellectual disability.
+Developmental disabilities are attributable to intellectual disability, autism, cerebral palsy, epilepsy, or disabling conditions found to be closely related to intellectual disability.

 In order to be considered a developmental disability, the disability must originate before eighteen years of age, be likely to continue indefinitely, and constitute a substantial disability for the individual.

-The following are descriptions and characterizations of individuals with the aforementioned disabling conditions.
+The following are descriptions and characterizations of intellectual and developmental disabilities.
 However, it should be understood that all persons are individuals and should not be limited by such descriptions.
-Talents and abilities should be assessed on an individual basis and training, education, and supports should be customized to work with an individual’s strengths and promote continued learning, regardless of the diagnosis or generalized characteristics of the disability.
 Las Trampas firmly believes that all individuals have the capability to learn and grow as individuals throughout their lifespan.

 Intellectual Disability (ID)